 - Also make note of any new household items you purchased this year (add this to your inventory) or any items you want to get next year (add this to your wish list).

 ∞ Reprint your new Pesach Prep Checklist and file in your Pesach prep binder.
+See my post: It’s time to start thinking about Pesach! for details.

 ∞ Make a plan for the coming week to eat up any Pesach leftovers.